fezamba/fezamba/README.md

 # 👋 About Me:
 Intern in IT Infrastructure with a multidisciplinary technical profile and a focus on integrated solutions.
-I operate at the convergence of development and infrastructure, applying technologies such as PHP, Flask, ExpressJS, and Power Platform to build efficient, secure, and scalable systems.
+I operate at the convergence of development and infrastructure, applying technologies such as PHP, Flask, Java, and Power Platform to build efficient, secure, and scalable systems.
 I have experience in process automation, web development, data analysis, and technical support.
 I am constantly seeking innovation, applying data analysis and agile methodologies to drive performance and continuous improvement of technological infrastructure.

 # 🚀 Tech Stack:
 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)